abonello/django_todo_project01/README.md

 **NB: We will not be using this route in this project.
 Keep it for reference.
 I might extend the project later.**

 ---

+## Templates and extending a Base template

+Create a `base.html` file in the templates folder.
+It uses jinja which allows us to use python-like code.